Troublemakers (1994 film): Plot

-Travis, a gunslinger receives a letter from his mother Maw, asking him to bring his brother Moses and his family to a Christmas reunion and to give them an unknown treasure she claims to have inherited it from his father.
+Travis, a gunslinger receives a letter from his mother Maw, asking him to bring his brother Moses and his family to a Christmas reunion and to give them an unknown treasure she claims to have inherited from his father.
 Moses is a bounty hunter, who is angry at Maw, for letting his stolen horses loose, forcing Travis to set up a plan.
 Travis saves an outlaw named Sam Stone from being hanged and teams up with his brother to catch him.
 When the brothers stay at Moses' family's house, Travis gives them plans to get to Maw's.
 When they head off the next morning, Moses' family heads on their way to Maw's.

 While passing some time at a town, Travis gets into a fist fight with a man, named Dodge and his gang, who were teasing a young woman.
 Moses unwillingly comes and helps Travis finish them off.
 The woman, Bridget invites the brothers to have cookies and tea with her and her sister, Melie.
 After leaving and setting up camp, Travis finds Stone and gang, talking about robbing a bank, the next day at noon.
 The next day, the brothers plan a trap to catch Stone.
 The plan backfires when they come in at the wrong time.
 The sheriff and his deputy mistake Travis and Moses as part of Stone's gang and arrest them.

 Bridget bails Travis out, revealing that Stone took their beloved bear.
 When Moses is sentenced to hang the next morning, Travis tries to free him in the same way he freed Stone (shooting the noose.)
 A dog attacks Travis and Moses is hanged, but due to his enormous size, he destroys the gallows.
 Moses survives with only a few splinters.
 He comes up with a plan to catch Stone, but the plan fails and they are captured.
 Travis reveals to Stone that he saved his life, and Stone lets them go.
 Moses comes up with plan B, which works.
 When Moses falls asleep, Travis frees Stone and Stone dummy-ties him.